 Treat your potted roses as you would if they were growing in the ground.
-If you find them to be blooming less prolific than normal, or have weak growth, they may be root bound and need a larger pot.
+If you find them to be blooming less prolific than normal, or have weak growth, they may be root-bound and need larger pots.

-Colonizing roses produce new growth from the roots to spread out over a large area.
+Colonizing roses produce new growth from their roots which spreads out over a large area.
 The easiest way to keep these species under control is to simply dig up extra growth as it becomes apparent and transplant elsewhere or share with friends.

-Groundcover roses grow wider than they are tall, but if your bush is outgrowing where it belongs, if you prune the lower branches it will force the bush to grow upwards.
-To help control the width of a groundcover variety, cut the cane at the base.
+If your bush outgrows where it belongs you can prune its lower branches to force the bush to grow upwards.
+To also help control the width of a ground cover variety, cut the cane at its base.

 Hybrid Musk Varieties

-The best way to keep a hybrid musk rose maintained is to prune lightly to remove spent flower clusters and shaped to a rounded bush.
-They can tolerate severe pruning as well in needed due to overall size and available space.
+The best way to keep a hybrid musk rose maintained is to prune lightly to remove spent flower clusters.
+You can also gently shape the bush so that it’s round.

 Miniature roses are very resilient and can be pruned at any time of year.
-Generally if you cut them back ⅓ their height in spring you will get the best blooms.
+Generally, if you cut them back to 1/3 their height in the spring you will get the best blooms.

 Now you know everything you need to know about rose pruning!
 Hopefully, with your newfound knowledge and skills, your pruning will make the cut.